 France remains Senegal’s main economic partner, whether in the commercial or investment fields.
 Subsidiaries of French companies (around one hundred) and Senegalese entities owned by French nationals account for almost a quarter of GDP and tax revenues in Senegal and employ nearly 15,000 people in the country.

-In order to best meet the needs of its clients on the Senegalese market, Simon Associés has entered into an alliance in the form of a transnational agreement with Mame Adame Gueye & Associés.
+In order to meet the needs of its customers on the Senegalese market, Simon Associés has developed privileged relations with economic and legal partners locally.

-The Republic of Tunisia is one of the economic powerhouses of Africa with 11 million inhabitants and a GDP of US$48.61 billion in 2014.
-It is the smallest state in the Maghreb with a surface area of 163,610 sq.kms.
-The country is bordered to the west by Algeria, to the southeast by Libya and to the north and east by the Mediterranean Sea.
+The Republic of Tunisia is one of the economic powerhouses of Africa with 11 million inhabitants and a GDP of US$41.662 billion.
+It is the smallest state in the Maghreb with a surface area of 162,155 sq.kms.
+The country is bordered to the west by Algeria, to the southeast by Libya and to the north and east by the Mediterranean Sea (source: FMI – INS, 2017).

 Its main revenues come from agriculture, industry and services.
 The country is also developing opportunities to attract foreign investment.